Will Rogers–Wiley Post Memorial Seaplane Base

 Seaplane base in King County, Washington, U.S.

 The Will Rogers–Wiley Post Memorial Seaplane Base is a seaplane base in Washington state.
 It is owned and operated by the city of Renton and located on Lake Washington at the northwest corner of Renton Municipal Airport, inside the latter's perimeter fence.
 The base was named after actor Will Rogers and aviator Wiley Post who took off from the water landing at the beginning of a trip to Alaska, during which they were ultimately killed in an air crash.
+Wiley Post–Will Rogers Memorial Airport in Utqiagvik, Alaska, is also named for them.